 - A full blown Crevasse Rescue – only once you’ve exhausted 1 and 2 do you go on to 3!

-Evening Briefing – after a communal evening meal in the hut, our evening briefing looks at using alpine huts, alpine weather forecasts and alpine route planning – preparing for Thursday’s climb.
+Evening Briefing – after a communal evening meal in the hut, our evening briefing looks at using alpine huts, alpine weather forecasts and alpine route planning – preparing for Wednesday’s climb.

 Alpine Ice Climbing Day

 We look at key skills related to ice climbing, including ice belays, ice protection and where appropriate, simu climbing.
-Normally this is a guide leading day, due to the length and serious of the routes.
-However if you would prefer to practice some leading on ice and mixed ground yourself, then this could be possible in good conditions on a shorter, less serious climb such at the Petit Aig Verte North Face.
+This is a guide leading day, due to the length and serious of the routes.

-If conditions aren’t suitable for ice climbing, then we will climb a mixed ridge route, or a bigger alpine climb to a major summit such as the Tour Ronde.
+If conditions aren’t suitable for ice climbing, then we will climb a mixed ridge route, or a longer climb to a major alpine summit such as the Tour Ronde.
 We are as flexible as possible with our itineraries, in order make best use of conditions – so regularly swap days around in order to get an ice climb done whenever possible.

 The final day of the course is left more open, being lead by your interests and aspirations.
 As a team we discuss the weather, current climbing conditions and different options for the day – then come out with a plan.

 The idea is to round off the week on a high and to get you thinking and planning more independently for the future, by climbing a technically interesting route with a variety of challenges to deal with.
-You may decide to take the lead on a route such as the Cosmiques Arete, or push yourself on a harder climb with the guide leading.
+You may decide to get stuck into a big challenge like the Perrons Traverse, take the lead on a route such as the Cosmiques Arete, or push yourself on a harder pitched climb with the guide leading.

 Whatever route we climb, the focus is on smooth and efficient climbing style, moving quickly and safely, judging conditions and changing between different techniques as the terrain changes under foot.